 Or, if there's change:

-(which means that next inactivity timeout will occur at 13h10, unless there is change)
+(which means that next inactivity timeout will occur at 13h10, unless there's change)

 |1 hour, inactivity, reset at 0|

 The step Waiting for documents to be searchable failed because although documents were pushed correctly, the query could not find them.
-The reason to this failure is usually that the user executing the query does not have the right to see some indexed documents.
+The reason to this failure is usually that the user executing the query doesn’t have the right to see some indexed documents.
 Invalid permissions trigger security issues in the rebuilt process, which might cause it to fail.

 If written on an item that a user is allowed to view it, but doesn’t actually own this permission, the rebuild will interrupt itself before indexing the documents.

 To solve the problem of non-completed indexing, restart the rebuild.
 If the numbers of committed and expected documents even out, you’ll want to test the rebuild by looking up random items in the Coveo indexes.
 If you search for an old document, it should not exist in the indexes anymore, while an item pulled from Coveo for Sitecore to the platform should be indexed.
 If this doesn’t work, identify the possible cause and apply one of the following solutions.